What is the Fate of the Wicked?

 I would like to make, in conclusion, three brief points.

-I have heard people who refer to belief that the wicked will be destroyed as a denial or rejection of Hell.
+I have heard people who claim that this belief (that the wicked will be destroyed) is a denial or rejection of Hell.
 Nothing could be further from the truth.
 It is not a denial of Hell, but an honest recognition of the reality of Hell.

 It is a dreadful thing for a person to be consigned to Hell - to be branded a failure, to be worth nothing, to be rubbish, fit only to be burned up.
 Can we begin to appreciate the horror of such a judgement?
 And can we begin to understand the pain that making such a judgement gives to our loving Heavenly Father?